kevbrain/apicastsix/doc/openshift-guide.md

     - [Docker for Mac](https://docs.docker.com/docker-for-mac/)
     - [Docker for Windows](https://docs.docker.com/docker-for-windows/)

-2. Configure the Docker daemon with an insecure registry parameter of `172.30.0.0/16`
+2. Add an insecure registry of `172.30.0.0/16`

+  In CentOS configure the Docker daemon with these steps:
    - Edit the `/etc/sysconfig/docker` file and add or uncomment the following line:
      ```
      INSECURE_REGISTRY='--insecure-registry 172.30.0.0/16'